Trace Densities and Algebraic Index Theorems for Sheaves of Formal Cherednik Algebras: Introduction

 \subsection{Outline of the paper}

-The rest of the paiper is organized as follows.
+The rest of the paper is organized as follows.
 In Section \ref{sec2}, we discuss complex reflections and the definitions of rational Cherednik algebras and sheaves of Cherednik algebras.
-In Section \ref{sec3} we compute Hochschild and cyclic homologies which are needed in Section \ref{sec4} and Section \ref{sec5}.
+In Section \ref{sec3}, we compute the Hochschild and cyclic homology of algebras which are needed in Section \ref{sec4} and Section \ref{sec5}.
 In Section \ref{sec4}, we introduce the trace density morphisms for the sheaf of (formal) Cherednik algebras associated to parabolic subgroups of $G$.
-We construct a quasi-isomorphism for the Hochschild chain complex of the sheaf of formal Cherednik algebras.
-We use this quasi-isomorphism to calculate the hypercohomology of the Hochschild chain complex.
-We express the Euler characteristic of the Hochschild chain complex of $\mc{D}_X\rtimes G$ via the Euler characteristic of $X/G$.
+We construct a quasi-isomorphism by means of which we calculate the hypercohomology of the Hochschild chain complex $\mc{C}_{\bullet}(\mc{H}_{1, \hbar, X, G})$ of the sheaf of formal Cherednik algebras $\mc{H}_{1, \hbar, X, G}$.
+We express the Euler characteristic of the Hochschild chain complex of $p_*\mc{D}_X\rtimes G$ in terms of the Euler characteristic of $Y$.
 In Section \ref{sec5}, we prove an algebraic index theorem.